theronhitchman/knot-theory/_posts/2017-01-11-first-invariants.md

 aren't.
 [I did it again.]
 2. Find a sequence of diagrams which helps show that Goeritz's unknot really is the unknot.

+## UPDATE

+I don't want to forget that Eric (the charm one) asked a really interesting question, which brought us to discuss Peter Guthrie Tait and one of his famous
+conjectures:

+> *Conjecture:* [P.G.
+Tait, ca. 1880] Any reduced diagram of an alternating link has the fewest possible crossings.

+We haven't talked about what "reduced" means, yet.
+Don't worry, we'll come back to this later.